 Health Preparedness

 No specific vaccinations are mandated for entry to China except if you arrive from a yellow fever endemic country.
 Routine vaccinations should be current.
-Consult a travel health clinic several weeks before your trip for personalized recommendations on travel-specific vaccinations like Hepatitis A & B, Typhoid, Japanese Encephalitis, and Rabies.
+Consult a travel health clinic several ahead of your trip for tailored recommendations on travel-specific vaccinations like Hepatitis A & B, Typhoid, Japanese Encephalitis, and Rabies.

 Preventative Measures